garon-lab/mut-sig-aa-model/README.md

 # MUT-SIG-AA-MODEL
 Uses publicly available genomic data to create multiomic structures of amino acid substitutions from non-synonymous mutations with ability to compare amino acid substitution matrices and model expected output from mutational signature.

-You will need downloaded VEP-annotated mutect, RNA (RNASeq), CH3 (methylation), PSM (protein), and copy number (CN) files with their respective manifests in standard CPTAC format (https://proteomic.datacommons.cancer.gov/pdc/).
+You will need downloaded VEP-annotated mutect, RNA (RNASeq), CH3 (methylation), PSM (protein), and copy number (CN) files with their respective manifests in standard GDC format (https://proteomic.datacommons.cancer.gov/pdc/).
 Standard references are available for dowload with this script and otherwise should include esng gene symbols, gene symbol names, uni-ensg, uni-np, and methylation probe IDs matched to chromosome (CHR) and gene name.

-Python 3.7+ is required.
+Python 3.8+ is required.

 Recommended order of scripts:
-1. Data prep summary
+1. DNA (VEP) preprocessor
 2. Protein (PSM) preprocesser
-3. Multiomic mapping
+3. Make manifest
 4. Multiomic data integration
 5. Multiomic analysis
 6. Signature modeler (optional)